Sunday, March 31

 “At the time,” reads the council memo, “City Council commended the aspiration of the goal but did not approve requesting further public process and analysis of factors to identify a goal that is both aspirational and achievable.”

-This item will include a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....
+This item will include a public hearing.
 Sign-up to speak during the hearing begins at 5 p.m. at council chambers.

 City council meeting: 6 p.m.
 Tuesday, April 2, 1777 Broadway